 I truly believe God gave us children and pets so we could better understand His relationship with us.

 There was a time when I would rise in the middle of the night and seemingly without fail would trip on one of my kid’s toys.
-Hopping on one foot, I struggled to keep my mouth from uttering what my mind was wanting to spurt out.
+Hopping on one foot, I struggled to keep my mouth from uttering what my mind wanted to spurt out.

 And I miss those days.

-Now as they are teenagers, they sometimes put on a little too much makeup or they don’t do a perfect job with the dishes and on occasion leave fast food wrappers in the car when they borrow it.
+Now, as they are getting older, they sometimes put on a little too much makeup or they don’t do a perfect job with the dishes and on occasion leave fast food wrappers in the car when they borrow it.

 And I know I’ll miss these days.